top of page

 If a Pet Hotel is in Your Future, Bring a Bribe.
 It’s sad to say, but every good dog has a price.
 If you’re worried about the dog acting out, bring a bone, treat or toy to help calm the nerves and occupy the time.
 Some dogs are easy going, but hotels offer a million different smells and plenty of challenges.
 It’s likely you will be exhausted from the move, so the small items exclusively for the dog will be a chance to worry about one less thing.

-Don’t Go of the Leash.
+Don’t Go off the Leash.
 I have a pretty well mannered dog and even so he tends to wander at times.
 Keep the dog leashed before, during and especially after the move (when you have the doors open of course.)
 This is an adjustment period and the most inopportune time to be losing the pup to a new smell.
 Make the time to introduce the new place after the furniture is in the house and the doors are closed.
 Then they can safely explore.

 If all else fails, you and your dog can just move.
 It sounds bad, but it’s true.
 After driving across the country with a dog and a full load of personal items I realized that you can plan as much as you want, but the reality is that you are the alpha in the relationship.
 The dog might be in the backseat bored for 800 miles, but they will love all the attention they are going to get in their new home.
 And until they arrive, they are just going to need to hang out, listen to the music and nap while they ride mile after mile.